wp-plugins/user-registration-aide/readme.txt

 	Anti-Spam Math Problem
 	Password Strength Meter
-	Custom Password Strength Options to Create Your Own Password Strength Definition
+	Custom Password Strength Options to Create Your Own Password Strength Definition Force New Users to change password after getting password from email Force Existing Users to change password after specified amount of time Not allow same password to be used for specified number of times

 Read more: http://creative-software-design-solutions.com/wordpress-user-registration-aide-force-add-new-user-fields-on-registration-form/#ixzz22CCABfOx